the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

     - [ ] add test for the joint model
 - [ ] 1 make the app.py use the joint model
     - [ ] set up data monitoring test for that
-- [ ] 1 write up lab6 instructions
+- [-] 1 write up lab6 instructions

-- [ ] output a non-padded crop of IAM forms as training data

 - [ ] 1 do final renaming of everything to be consistent